LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

        ]
    ]).

 When possible, only standard exceptions should be used.
-See e.g the :ref:`error handling methods <error_handling_methods>` section for a full list.
+See e.g. the :ref:`error handling methods <error_handling_methods>` section for a full list.
 The argument names should be the same as those provided in the ``arguments`` or ``argnames`` keys.
 Exceptions are usually